ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Now, running `sudo nixos-rebuild switch` deploys the modified configuration, and then we can login to the system using ssh with ssh keys.

-This is the default declarative system configuration in NixOS, where any reproducible changes to the system can be made by modifying the `/etc/nixos/configuration.nix` file and deploying the changes by running `sudo nixos-rebuild switch`.
+This is the default declarative system configuration in NixOS, where any reproducible changes to the system can be made by modifying `/etc/nixos/configuration.nix` and deploying the changes by running `sudo nixos-rebuild switch`.

 All configuration options in `/etc/nixos/configuration.nix` can be found in the following places: